 Figure 6.2H.2.2-1: Preparation procedure for Vertical Federated Learning when untrusted AF is the VFL Server

-Editor´s note: For the VFL preparation procedure, whether and how NEF does pre-work of sample IDs intersection before the VFL server determines the final sample IDs is FFS.
+0. If UEs are to be used as samples, an untrusted AF may use the Nnef_MemberSelection service to ask the NEF to reduce the list of candidate UEs based on filter criteria it provides.